bhk1019/bootcampfaq/nomster-faq.md

 Then refresh your app.

 #### Question:
-> I have uploaded photos locally and added `.url` to `<%= image_tag photo.picture %>` in my `places/show.html.erb` file.
+> I have uploaded photos locally via Carrierwave and added `.url` to `<%= image_tag photo.picture %>` in my `places/show.html.erb` file.
 However, after refreshing I am seeing an error that says `ArgumentError in Places#show.
 Nil location provided.
 Can't build URI.`

 #### Answer:
 This likely means that you have photos in your database that didn't save a `picture` attribute correctly.
 Follow these steps to remove any existing photos in your database.